SPOTLIGHT ON RESOURCES -- 2026 Edition

 The following things generally do not count toward the resource limit:

-small blue and black arrowlife insurance policies you own with a combined face value of $1,500 or less;
+small blue and black arrowLife insurance policies you own with when the combined face value is $1,500 or less.

 There are other things you own that may not count as resources for SSI.
 Sometimes, you might be able to get monthly benefits even if you own things that put you over the resource limit.